rb80/oracle-hospitality-integration-platform-bootcamp/business-events.md

 8. In the request payload ensure the `chainCode` reflects the tenant code given to you by the Oracle team ![alt text](images/business_events_streaming_2_8.png "Screenshot of the GraphiQL page after authentication showing the subscribe message")
 9. _Optional_ Open developer tools in the browser and go to the "Network" tab, filtering this for `WS` (WebSocket traffic) and clicking the "Response" tab
 10. Click Play.
 Observe the `subscribe` event being sent, followed by events flowing through
 11. In the `1.
-Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Post Profile (create)` folder, open the `Post Profile` request and click Send a few times
+Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Post Profile (create)` folder, open the `Post Profile` request and click Send a few times.
+12. In the `1.
+Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Put Profile (update)` folder, open the `Put Profile` request and click Send a few times
-12. Click Stop to close the WebSocket connection.
+13. Click Stop to close the WebSocket connection.
 Observe the `complete` message sent and the `Connection Closed: 1000` response

 ### 4. Use the NodeJS reference implementation to stream events (Optional)